dusandjovanovic/structured/README.md

 }
 ```

-`visited' as a series of visited nodes, `solution' as a solution, `tempVertex'/`unvisitedVertex' can represent different nodes in the stages of the algorithm. `algorithmLine` the current active line of pseudo code representing the algorithm and `structure` the content of an auxiliary structure such as a queue or stack.
+`visited` as a series of visited nodes, `solution` as a solution, `tempVertex`/`unvisitedVertex` can represent different nodes in the stages of the algorithm. `algorithmLine` the current active line of pseudo code representing the algorithm and `structure` the content of an auxiliary structure such as a queue or stack.
 These two different forms are used separately in `practice` and `compete` rooms.

 ### Visualizing algorithms through observables/iterators

-`Observables'' are used when visualizing algorithms over a graph in a very simple form, relying on the ``rxjs'' library.
-It has the role of `iterator' over the *series of states* in which the graph is during the execution of the specific algorithm, *generated by the mentioned `observable' variants of the algorithms*.
+`Observables`` are used when visualizing algorithms over a graph in a very simple form, relying on the ``rxjs`` library.
+It has the role of `iterator` over the *series of states* in which the graph is during the execution of the specific algorithm, *generated by the mentioned `observable` variants of the algorithms*.

 ```javascript
 algorithmVisualize = () => {